rafaelfaustini/raphael-abreu.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a Msc.
-Sutent at CEFET/RJ, working multimodal interactive environments, under the supervision of Prof. [Joel dos Santos](http://eic.cefet-rj.br/~jsantos).
-During my research, i also work on multimedia content classification and automatic generation of hypermedia anchors.
+Sutent at CEFET/RJ, working with multimedia immersive and interactive environments, under the supervision of Prof.[Joel dos Santos](http://eic.cefet-rj.br/~jsantos).
+During my research, i also work on tools of multimedia content classification and automatic generation of hypermedia anchors.

+Apart from research, i'm also passionate for web development and design.
+I'm curious to find new solutions to problems and how we can use simple apps to enhance people's existing skills and help human perception.

 ## Research Interests

-  * List item one
-  * List item two
-  * List item three
-  * List item four
+  * Immersive Multimedia
+  * Data Analysis and Vizualization
+  * Internet of Things
+  * Machine Learning

 ## Education

-  * List item one
-  * List item two
+  * Msc Computer Science, 2016 - Current
-  * List item three
+    * CEFET/RJ
+   * Bsc Information Systems, 2016
-  * List item four
+    * Unilasalle-RJ